Realizing human rights and ending poverty in Kenya

 Education Center for Advancement of Women (ECAW)

-Preventing FGM and Promoting Girls' and Women's Rights
+Preventing Female Genital Mutilation and Promoting Women's Rights

 Fortress of Hope Africa